jpsthecelt/serialDataRx/README.md

 # serialDataRx
-program to use serialPort datareceived handler to read GPS USB tty
+dotnet c# program to use serialPort datareceived handler to read GPS USB tty; tty specified as commandline argument